agent18/agent18.github.io/_posts/2018-03-07-data-science.markdown

 # Diving into the details

-- Skills obtainable: Problem-solving, programming, large data-analysis, all of which are transferable.
+- Skills obtainable: Problem-solving, programming, large data-analysis, statistics all of which are transferable.

 - Connections: No idea.
 But my friend in DS who worked in MuSigma India, now in Apple seems to have worked with big-shots.
 If direct